mofrey-max/codeStack/README.md

 6. Mongodb

 # After installing all the required files in the project folder
-  you need to be access it from command line to start the application
+  you need to access it from command line to start the application

 Starting Application
 1. In the project folder on terminal type nodemon to start the server